 Add HOT (not cold) water to the wok.
 The water should cover most of the pork belly.
 Cover with a lid.
 Reduce the heat to a gental simmer for 1.5 hours.

-Once the sauce is reduced to 1/3, turn the heat to high.
+Once the sauce is reduced to 1/4, turn the heat to high.
 Keep stirring as the sauce starts thickening.
+Be careful not to cook the pork for too long over high heat, or it'll squeeze out the moisture and the pork becomes dry.

-When the pork belly turns red and shinny, transfer to a plate and serve.
+When the pork belly turns red and shiny, transfer to a plate and serve.